nhcha6/ClassDistributionPrediction/README.md

 * Adaptation from normal to foggy weather (C2F): this commonly studies scenario used Cityscapes as the source domain and Foggy Cityscapes as the target domain.
 * Adaptation from daytime to night (C2N): to study more extreme class distribution shift, we utilise Cityscapes as the source domain and BDD100k night as the target domain.

+Our approach returns state-of-the-art performance on these scenarios:

 |              | C2B (mAP) | C2N (mAP) | C2F (mAP) |
 | --------     | -------   | -------   | -------   |
 | Source only  | 20.6      |    3.8    |    24.8   |